KingPepinoo/Java-Rat-Checker/README.md

 # Requirements
 - Python: Version 3.12 or higher is required.
 You can download Python from the Microsoft Store.
+- Java: Required for the Import Checker to function.
+Ensure that Java is installed and the java command is accessible from the command line.

 # Running the Tool
 - You can run the scanner by right-clicking the script and selecting Open with Python.
 The script will prompt you to enter the path to the .jar file you want to scan.